This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Greywater is indeed suitable for your vegetables.
 But if you misuse this water, it can cause more harm than good when given to edible plants like vegetables and crop plants.
 The misusing of water stated in this context does not mean its usage but rather its collection and treatment process.

-In short, to get all the benefits greywater can provide, one must be aware of how to collect it.
+In short, to get all the benefits greywater can provide, one must know how to collect it.
 But even that is not enough.
 You have to collect the correct type of water and then filter it.
 The filtration can make this greywater gold, not only for your plants but for your wallet.

 What is Greywater & How to Collect It